Top Anesthesiology Professors

 UCLA - Los Angeles , CA

 Dr. Cole is a professor of clinical anesthesiology and the Vice Chair for Professional and Business Development in the anesthesiology department at University of California - Los Angeles.
 He is currently acting as the President-Elect for the ASA, as is the Past President of the California Society of Anesthesiologists.
-In addition to his activities on the UCLA campus, he also acts as a professor and Vice Dean for Professional Development at the Arizona campus of the Mayo Clinic College of Medicine.

 University of Arkansas for Medical Sciences - Little Rock , AR